coderefinery/coderefinery.org/_posts/2020-04-24-online-workshops.md

 We expect to be delivering many more online workshops also after covid-19 restrictions are lifted and life starts returning to normal.
-We realized that this means that our old notify-me form has become obsolete - it is no longer relevant to only indicate the city in which you want to attend a workshop.
+We realized that this means that our old notify-me form has become obsolete - it is no longer enough to only indicate the city in which you want to attend a workshop.
 So we created a [new more fine-grained notify-me form](https://coderefinery.org/workshops/upcoming/#notify-me) where